tangxin983/spring-boot-restful-example/README.md

 spring-boot-webapp
 =================

-example for spring-boot &amp; mybatis
+example for spring-boot &amp; spring data jpa

 #### 1、use maven to creating an executable jar(skip test)